-At June 30, 2020, the College's bank balance was approximately \$13,881,000.
-Bank balances covered by the Federal Depository Insurance Corporation ("FDIC") at June 30, 2020 approximated \$5,508,000.
-In addition, approximately \$8,373,000 was collateralized with securities held by the pledging financial institution in the College's name.
-These balances reflect FDIC insurance and guarantee programs in effect at their respective periods.
+At June 30, 2021, the College's bank balance was approximately \$19,690,000.
+Bank balances covered by the Federal Depository Insurance Corporation ("FDIC") at June 30, 2021 approximated \$5,530,000.
+In addition, approximately \$14,160,000 was collateralized with securities held by the pledging financial institution in the College's name.

-At June 30, 2020, the College had investments (cash equivalents) consisting of approximately \$11,245,000 in the Ocean State Investment Pool Trust ("OSIP"), an investment pool established by the State General Treasurer.
-The College's investment accounted for 2.0% of the total investment in OSIP at June 30, 2020.
+At June 30, 2021, the College had investments (cash equivalents) consisting of approximately \$6,549,000 in the Ocean State Investment Pool Trust ("OSIP"), an investment pool established by the State General Treasurer.
+The College's investment accounted for 1.2% of the total investment in OSIP at June 30, 2021.
 Agencies, authorities, commissions, boards, municipalities, political subdivisions and other public units of the State may invest in OSIP.
-OSIP has met the criteria outlined in GASB Statement No. 79 - Certain External Investment Pools and Pool Participants to permit election to report its investments at amortized cost which approximates fair value.
+OSIP has met the criteria outlined in GASB Statement No. 79 - Certain External Investment Pools and Pool Participants, to permit election to report its investments at amortized cost which approximates fair value.

 The OSIP is not rated and the weighted average maturity of investments held by the pool, by policy, is not to exceed 60 days.
 OSIP transacts with its participants at a stable net asset value ("NAV") per share.
 Investments reported at the NAV are not subject to the leveling categorization.
 There are no participant withdrawal limitations.
 OSIP issues a publicly available financial report that can be obtained by writing to the Office of the General Treasurer, Finance Department, 50 Service Avenue, 2nd Floor, Warwick, RI 02886.